sa-hubcity/hugo-second-brain-theme/content/_index.md

 <font size="1">*Adapted with permission from The AA Grapevine, Inc. SA adaptation © 1982, 1989, 2001 SA Literature.
 Reprinted with permission of SA Literature. </font>

-In other words, we are a group of people who are seeking for and sharing a solution to addiction to lust, sex and pornography.
+In other words, we are a group of people who are discovering and sharing a solution to our harmful addictions to lust, sex and pornography.
+With this solution, we no longer have to act out on our addictions and can experience freedom and recovery.

 ## What we do
 As a group, we meet weekly on Monday mornings at 7:00am.
 We are a new group, but as we grow, we will likely expand the number of meetings and the diversity of meeting times and locations.
 During our meeting we read relevant [SA literature](https://www.sa.org/literature/) and [Alcoholics Anonymous literature](https://www.aa.org/the-big-book), share about how we are working to recover from our addictions, and build supportive relationships with each other.